grafana/mimir/docs/sources/operators-guide/tools/mimirtool.md

 #### Convert

-The config convert command converts configuration parameters that work with Cortex v1.11.0 to parameters that work with Grafana Mimir v2.0.0.
+The config convert command converts configuration parameters that work with Cortex v1.10.0 and above to parameters that work with Grafana Mimir v2.0.0.
 It supports converting both CLI flags and [YAML configuration files]({{< relref "../configuring/reference-configuration-parameters.md" >}}).

 ##### Configuration